Intelligent transport systems entry

 In this project, the student will, in collaboration with supervisors and a growing team of researchers, investigate formally the correctness, security and privacy of novel communication protocols proposed for the interaction between various system components within intelligent transport systems.
 The project aims to identify weaknesses as the result of ambiguous, incomplete or inconsistent specifications and propose improvements to ensure the protocols satisfy their specified requirements.
 This will involve understanding and formalising the security properties of such protocols, understanding and formalising the behaviour of the protocol participants as specified in academic and industry standards, construction of appropriate threat models and the application of tools and techniques to conduct the subsequent formal verification.

-Supervisory team: the student will be co-supervised by Dr David M. Williams and Prof Steve Schneider.
+The student will be co-supervised by Dr David M. Williams and Professor Steve Schneider.
 Their research interests include modelling and verification of security protocols, formal methods, transport systems security, secure electronic voting and blockchain and distributed ledger technologies.

 - Bachelors degree in computer science or a similar discipline (UK equivalent of a 2:1 classification or above)